rayxuan2000/GPT-and-LLM/README.md

 # GPT-and-LLM

 ## Introduction
 In this project, I will implement a simplified version of GPT, which mainly use decoder structure to generate new text file.
+Then I will do a LoRA fine-tuning on Llama language model. (to be updated)

 ## Diagram
 - Structure that I use in this project: